grappler/responsive-opt-out/readme.txt

 = CSS/Styling =

-This plugin has no css.
-So that the buttons display in the correct view the following css need to be added to your theme's style.css file directly.
+This plugin has no CSS.
+So that the buttons display in the correct view the following CSS need to be added to your theme's style.css file directly.

 `
 .responsive .fixed-width-link {